 - Quality Assessment and Performance Improvement.
 The HHA must develop, implement, evaluate, and maintain an effective, ongoing, HHA-wide, data-driven Quality Assessment and Performance Improvement (QAPI) program that is individualized to the HHA and capable of showing measurable improvement in patient outcomes, safety and care quality.
 The program must adhere to several specific requirements contained in the CoPs.
 The HHA’s governing body must oversee the program.
 These changes are effective January 13, 2018.

 - Infection Control and Prevention.
 HHAs must develop an infection control and prevention program that adheres to standards of practice, is integrated into the QAPI program, provides for education of patients, caregivers and staff, and satisfies other requirements.
+This category should also house some Food hygiene courses to prevent infection.

 - Skilled Professional Services.
 Skilled professional service providers (skilled nurses, physical therapists, occupational therapists, speech-language pathologists, medical social workers and physicians) performing services for HHA patients have increased responsibilities related to interdisciplinary assessment, communication, education and documentation.
 All skilled professional service providers must participate in the HHA’s QAPI program and in HHA-sponsored training.